aaronbeall/xcom2-tech-tree/README.md

 - [ ] Hover a node to highlight its neighbor connections
 - [x] Tooltip should say its prerequisites and unlocks (prev and next neighbors)
 - [x] Tooltip should say what soldier class weapons belong to
-- [ ] Show tooltips on legend items
+- [ ] Show tooltip descriptions on legend items
 - [x] Show DLC source on tooltips
 - [ ] Fix Save SVG action
 - [ ] Cleanup dead dev stuff